rontarrant/gtkDcoding/docs/_posts/2019-04-23-0029-radiomenuitem.md

 Note: The `onToggle` signal also works as can be seen in this bonus example which differs only in which signal is used.

-Now let’s look at the `FileMenu` class…
+Now let’s look at the `FileMenu` class...

 ### FileMenu Class